-Find and get to know your child.
+STEP 6: Find and get to know your child.

-Your caseworker will work with you to find a child where both your needs and the child's needs are met.
-Provincial and territorial child and family service departments, agencies, and organizations have profiles of waiting children and provide additional information about children with special needs who are available for adoption.
-You may also contact Wendy's Wonderful Kids and work with a recruiter in your province or territory.
+Your social worker will work with you to find a child where both your needs and the child's needs are met.
+Provincial and territorial child and family service departments, agencies and organizations have profiles of waiting children and provide additional information about children with special needs who are available for adoption.